benc-uk/kubeview2/public/ext/metadata.md

 # External Packages & Libraries

-As we don't have a package manager, keep track of the versions of the libraries we use.
+As we don't use a package manager, keep track of the versions of the libraries we use.

 ## Updated 05/18/2025